-NAME POSITION PROFESSION NATIONALITY Mr. Moremi Marwa Chairman Accountant Tanzanian Ms. Victoria Chale Committee member HR Consultant Tanzanian Ms. Rose Funja Committee member IT Specialist Tanzanian Mr. Abel Kaseko Committee member IT and Banker Tanzanian Mr. Frank Mwalongo Secretary Lawyer Tanzanian
+NAME POSITION PROFESSION NATIONALITY Ms. Rose Funja Chairperson IT Specialist Tanzanian Ms. Zuweina Farah Committee member Tanzanian Mr. Robert Butambala Committee member Tanzanian Mr. Patrick Malewo Secretary Lawyer Tanzanian

 The main function of this Committee is to develop, review and monitor the financial strategic plan and management practices.
 The Committee ensures that there is a succession plan for executives and other key positions.
 It is also responsible for reviewing and recommending reward strategy and annual compensation for the Board, senior management and other employees.